 Jonathan Alan Botelho ’63 died on April 14, 1999, in Richmond, California.

-(The following was submitted by Thomas H. Hoisington ’62:)
+(The following was provided by Thomas H. Hoisington ’62)